-Explore METRO’s Community Programs & Social Groups
+& Social Groups

-A “Magnetic Relationship” is where you or your partner(s) are HIV positive and the other(s) are HIV negative.
-Connect is a FREE, 3-session workshop designed to empower couples with techniques and skills that enhance the quality of their relationship, communication, and shared commitments to keep each other safe.
+Connect is a FREE workshop designed to empower relationships (of two or more persons, with or without labels) where at least one person is living with HIV.
+This workshop provides you with techniques and skills to enhance the quality of your relationship, communication, intimacy, and shared commitments to keep each other safe.
 Call us today and see what the buzz is about!

 Young Minds educates, increases awareness, and prevents substance misuse and HIV/AIDS through interactive group sessions, 1-on-1 goal setting, and social activities.
 A program for young people between the ages of 13-24 that reside in Hillsborough or Pinellas Counties.

 Are you between the ages of 13 and 19 and want to learn more about sexual health?
 Check out the Closing the Gap program.
 Clarify myths about HIV/AIDS, learn how to protect yourself, and converse with others about how you, your family, and friends may be affected.
 Contact us today to learn more.

 Now that you’re pregnant, seeing a doctor and taking care of yourself and your baby is more important than ever.
 If you live in Hillsborough County, join the TOPWA program!
 Our program specialists support you throughout all stages of your pregnancy and provide you with resources and information to ensure a healthy pregnancy.